Krasnoyarsk: History

 The settlement was granted town status in 1690.
 An intensive growth of Krasnoyarsk began with the arrival of the Siberian Route (the road M53 nowadays) in 1735 to 1741 which connected the nearby towns of Achinsk and Kansk with Krasnoyarsk and with the rest of Russia.

 In 1749, a meteorite with a mass of about 700 kg was found 230 km south of Krasnoyarsk.
 It was excavated by Peter Simon Pallas in 1772 and transported to Krasnoyarsk and subsequently to Saint Petersburg.
 The Krasnoyarsk meteorite was the first pallasite ever studied and the first meteorite ever etched.

-In 1822 Krasnoyarsk became the administrative center of Yeniseysk Governorate.
+In 1822, Krasnoyarsk became the administrative centre of Yeniseysk Governorate.
 By the end of the 19th century, Krasnoyarsk had several manufacturing facilities and railroad workshops and an engine house.
 Growth continued with the discovery of gold and the arrival of a railroad in 1895.

 In the Russian Empire, Krasnoyarsk was one of the places to which political exiles were banished.
 For example, eight Decembrists were deported from St. Petersburg to Krasnoyarsk after the failure of the revolt.